RapidQuest/Hrnet-Movenet-objective-Comparison/README.md

    ```
 Labels should be in json format.
 Sample below:
 - It should consist 17 coco keypoints.
-- The first item in list should be x numpy co-ordinate and second is y numpy co-ordinate.
+- The first item in list should be x numpy co-ordinate and second; y numpy co-ordinate.

   ```
   {'0':[23,44],'1':[34,66].......'16':[98,45]}